Florida releases 4 examples from math textbooks it rejected for public schools - KTVZ

 Opponents argue CRT is based on Marxism and is a threat to the American way of life.
 But scholars who study it say it explores how a history of inequality and racism impact American society today.

-Florida officials want to “focus the education on the actual strong academic performance of the students,” Gov. Ron DeSantis said Monday.

 “We don’t want things like math to have, you know, some of these other concepts introduced.
-It’s not been proven to be effective, and quite frankly, it takes our eye off the ball,” the governor told reporters at a news conference.
+It’s not been proven to be effective, and quite frankly, it takes our eye off the ball,” Gov. Ron DeSantis told reporters at a news conference.

 Andrew Spar, president of the Florida Education Association, called for transparency on how the state’s department of education made the decision, including examples of “objectionable” content and details about those who reviewed the textbooks and their qualifications.